OPERATION CHARIOT – THE GREATEST COASTAL FORCES RAID OF ALL

 In 1933 he captained the ketch Tai-Mo-Shan on a 17000-mile voyage from Hong Kong back to Dartmouth, conducting intelligence gathering against the Japanese on the way.
 The yacht became the first vessel to belong to the Royal Naval Sailing Association.

-After the war he became a member of Parliament.
+After the war he became a member of Parliament, helped run the RNLI and died peacefully aged 78 whilst sailing his yacht.

 William Savage worked in the brewery at Smethwick, Staffordshire.
 He joined the Navy in December 1939 and served as an Able Seaman in MGB 314 for Operation Chariot, the raid on St Nazaire – dubbed ‘the greatest raid of all’.
 He was the gunlayer on the forward 20mm cannon with no protection as they engaged vastly more powerful German shore batteries and defences at close range.
 Despite being under intense and sustained fire, he continued to operate his weapon with great coolness and precision, suppressing enemy positions and protecting the Commandos ashore until he was finally killed at his post, even as MGB 314 was withdrawing.